"Houston, Tranquility Base here, the Eagle has landed!" - Neil Armstrong, Apollo 11, July 20, 1969

 Here is another time derivation using dimensional analysis:

-a tautology?
-We could also resolve , burnout time, as follows:
+not also tautology?
+We could hence resolve , burnout time, as follows:

 which is somewhat less of a definitional tautology.